ServiceNow/BrowserGym/README.md

  - for workarena, see [WorkArena](https://github.com/ServiceNow/WorkArena)

 ### Development setup
-To install browsergym in a development setting, use the following commands:
+To install browsergym locally for development, use the following commands:
 ```sh
 git clone https://github.com/ServiceNow/BrowserGym.git